jaeyk/ic2s2-training-css-tutorial/README.md

 ## Orgnization

-The tutorial consists of three sessions.
-Each session will begin with a short presentation, followed by moderated discussions and an open Q&A. Depending on the number of participants, there will be small group discussions.
-The participants will have ample opportunities to engage with the panelists.
-The presentation slides for these sessions will be shared soon.
+Each session is organized by a 15-minute presentation, a panel discussion that includes participants and senior and junior scholars/practitioners, and an open Q&A.

+We intentionally designed the tutorial this way so that the participants could benefit from the short presentations that can guide the following panel and open discussions.
+Participants can raise their questions and gain information and insights from presenters and other panelists regarding building skills and career paths in computational social science.

 ## Session 1: Learning Data Science Skills (1:30 - 2:30 PM, 15 mins break)